Drugs A - Z

 What if I miss a dose?If you miss your morning dose, wait until the next morning to take your medicine.
 Do not take double or extra doses.

 What may interact with this medicine?Do not take this medicine with any of the following medications:

 This medicine may also interact with the following medications:

 What should I watch for while using this medicine?Visit your doctor or health care professional for regular checks on your progress.
-Ask your doctor or health care professional if you should check your blood pressure regularly, especially if you get severe headaches.
-Report changes in blood pressure if they occur.
 Contact your doctor or health care professional promptly if you develop an unusual or severe headache or have changes in your vision.